Notley Abbey

 Notley Abbey was an Augustinian abbey founded in the 12th century near Long Crendon, Buckinghamshire, England.
 A team from Oxford excavated Notley Abbey in 1937, establishing a layout and timeline of the building's construction.
-The building has been visited by notable figures such as Henry V, and was owned by the celebrities Laurence Olivier and Vivien Leigh.
+The building has been visited by notable figures such as Henry V, and was owned by Laurence Olivier and Vivien Leigh.
 Today, the remnants of the abbey are owned by the company Bijou Wedding Venues and are used to host weddings.